Home Discover Australia Visit Melbourne – The complete Guide

 • the Myki Pass is for people who use public transport very often.
 It is therefore a weekly or monthly subscription.

-What to do in the Melbourne region?
+What to do in the Melbourne area?

 The Great Ocean Road